mpsonntag/snippets/notes/projects/doi/doi_deployment_test/README.md

 - fork the repository to "doi_deptest_doidev"

-### Test missing and broken datacite.yml file; Missing LICENSE file
+### Check missing or broken datacite.yml file and missing LICENSE file responses
 -[ ] check there is no option to request a DOI on GIN; make the original repository public via the settings -[ ] check there still is no option to request a DOI on GIN due to missing datacite file -[ ] locally clone the forked repository